 The College strives to be a creative institution, consistent with its name and mission.
 To that end, it periodically examines itself through a strategic planning process that clarifies its purposes and articulates its goals for the future.
-The current Strategic Plan was developed in a year-long process involving many of the College’s constituencies.
-It identified a vision and four overarching goals that express the College’s principles and priorities and guide its current activities.
+The 2012 Strategic Plan identified, and the 2017 Strategic Plan reaffirmed, a vision and four principles that guide the College's activities.
 Following are those vision and goals statements:

 Through relentless creativity, we will educate students to be the best artists and designers in the world.

 By expanding our collaborative commitment to quality, innovation, financial soundness, social responsibility and ethical practice, we will enhance the College's contributions to our students and the community and assure its long-term vitality.

 We will provide an exceptional supportive experience to all students at every touchpoint, to enable and encourage them to reach their highest potential.

 We will create an environment that attracts, supports, develops and inspires a world-class faculty and staff.